knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Same as above, except rewritten in Python 2, and thus, can be run from inside FontLab.

 ### pua_to_unicode_musical_symbols.py
-Generates composite glyphs in Unicode ranges 'Miscellaneous Symbols'and 'Musical Symbols' (UMS) from identical glyphs in the Private User Area (PUA) range of a SMuFL font.
-Any preexisting glyphs in the UMS ranges are automatically skipped.
+Generates composite glyphs in Unicode ranges Miscellaneous Symbols and Musical Symbols from identical glyphs in the Private User Area range of a SMuFL font.
+Any preexisting glyphs in the target ranges are automatically skipped.

 Version 1.0 does not generate glyphs in the *Medieval and Renaissance*, *Daseian notation* or *Chord diagrams* ranges.